Noise-Induced Thermalization in Quantum Systems: Results

 Having discussed the role of noise in accelerating the convergence to Gibbs states, it is imperative to juxtapose the implications of our protocol with other types of noise occurring during Hamiltonian simulations.
 For example, we compare the Haar-random unitary noise with the phase-flip channel.
 This channel is modeled as,

 where $S_z = \sigma^z_i \sigma^z_j \sigma^z_k, \text{ } i \neq j \neq k \in N$.
 Note that this is a 3-qubit phase flip operation and does not contain single-qubit operations like $\mathbb{I}_i \sigma^z_j \mathbb{I}_k$.
-For the purposes of our study, we compare with the 3-qubit operation but note that it can be readily generalized to other sectors.
+For the purposes of our study, we compare with the 3-qubit operation, but note that it can be readily generalized to other sectors.
 This noise channel is an effective discrete-time mapping of microscopic dephasing processes occurring in continuous time.
-This includes photons traveling along a waveguide, electronic states feeling the effects of distant charges \cite{nielsen2010quantum}, etc. In Fig. \ref{fig:phase_flip}, we see that the phase flip noise also successfully accelerates thermalization dynamics.
-This is reinforced in the inset where the corresponding values of the decay rates, $\kappa$, lie very close to each other and are higher than the decay rate of the plain-evolved dynamics.
+This includes photons traveling along a waveguide, electronic states feeling the effects of distant charges \cite{nielsen2010quantum}, etc. In Fig. \ref{fig:phase_flip}, we see that phase flip noise also successfully accelerates thermalization dynamics.
+This is reinforced in the inset where we fit the exponential decay on a semilog scale, rendering them linear and making their slopes more visually apparent.
+We see that the corresponding values of the decay rates $\kappa$, are higher than the decay rate of the plain-evolved dynamics.
 This informs us that naturally occurring phase-flip errors are sufficient to efficiently prepare localized Gibbs states in a laboratory.
-More generally, this hints to a pattern where any quantum channel that changes the superposition of the basis states and takes the system to higher entropy will accelerate it to a Gibbs state.
-Such a channel is described by the noise model in Eq. \eqref{noise_model}. \\
+More generally, this hints at a pattern where any quantum channel that changes the superposition of the basis states and takes the system to higher entropy will accelerate it to a Gibbs state.
+Such a channel is described by the noise model in Eq. \eqref{noise_model}.
+All simulations were averaged over 10 runs to sample multiple realizations of the Haar-random noise and multiple choices of noisy qubits.
+We limit the analysis to $10$ runs because the trace distance converges to its mean value without significant fluctuations, as indicated by the shaded error regions.\\